Testimonials

 Video Length: 0:34

-Georgia Tech must ensure that Georgians feel like Tech is place for them.
+Georgia Tech must ensure that Georgians feel like Tech is a place for them.
 We have a reputation for being great for engineers, computer scientists, and technologists, but we are more than that.
 Providing access to Georgia Tech camps and interactions with our professors and students early on shows the breadth of technologies and work that’s happening here and shows that the community and the community’s problems matter to us.”

 Division Chief for the Software Engineering and Analytics Division, Georgia Tech Research Institute (GTRI)